liuxfiu/qmodels/README.md

    ```
    python -m pip install --user qmodels
    ```
+   The `qmodels` package contains all the notebooks as well as the example code.
+Since `qmodels` depends on all the packages listed above, they will be installed by `pip` before the `qmodels` package is installed.

 3. Read the documents online: http://qmodels.readthedocs.io/.
 However, you won't be able to run the code within the notebooks with this option.